AG-Systems/WebFundamentals/src/content/en/fundamentals/getting-started/primers/mobile-web-video-playback.md

       videoProgressBar.style.width = `${video.currentTime * 100 / video.duration}%`;
     }

-When video ends, we simply change button state to "play" and show video controls for now as well.
-Note that we could also choose to load automatically another video if user has enabled some kind of "AutoPlay" feature.
+When the video ends, we simply change button state to "play" and show video controls for now as well.
+Note that we could also choose to load automatically another video if the user has enabled some kind of "AutoPlay" feature.

     video.addEventListener('ended', function() {
       playPauseButton.classList.toggle('paused', false);